klmcwhirter/upd-indicator/README.md

 ## Status

-2025-05-29 I have just created this repo and put up a call to action at [Bluefin - flexible update indicator project](https://universal-blue.discourse.group/t/bluefin-flexible-update-indicator-project/8844).
+- 2025-05-29 I have just created this repo and put up a call to action at [Bluefin - flexible update indicator project](https://universal-blue.discourse.group/t/bluefin-flexible-update-indicator-project/8844).
-2025-05-30 Got a rough draft of the status bar UI completed and captured a demo amimated gif.
+- 2025-05-30 Got a rough draft of the status bar UI completed and captured a demo amimated gif.
 See above.
-2025-06-05 The summary display is working; although notification is _possible_ it is not clear how to do that.
+- 2025-06-05 The summary display is working; although notification is _possible_ it is not clear how to do that.
 It is disabled for now.
-2025-06-06 Added devcontainer definition - cannot perform `pnpm run nested` in the devcontainer - run it on the host instead !
+- 2025-06-06 Added devcontainer definition - cannot perform `pnpm run nested` in the devcontainer - run it on the host instead !
-2025-06-07 Added pollingRuleAdapter and CompositeRuleAdapter class - completed phase 1 !
+- 2025-06-07 Added pollingRuleAdapter, CompositeRuleAdapter class and demos - completed phase 1 !
+Started phase 2 design

 ## Examples